-We suggest washing your hair 1 to 2 times a week with a Kevin Murphy wash/rinse collection, or Davines Oi shampoo/conditioner.
+We suggest washing your hair 1 to 2 times a week with a Kevin Murphy, Goldie Locks, or Davines Oi shampoo/conditioner.
 Do not wash your hair everyday, as it will shorten the life of your extension hair.
-Before washing, you have to brush all of the tangles out.
+Before washing, you need to brush all of the tangles out.
 If you have multiple rows, section the rows half up, half down so that you’re able to cleanse between the rows.
 Gently wash as normal and be sure to avoid rubbing the ends of your hair together.
 2 washes may be necessary to thoroughly cleanse your hair and the extensions.
 When conditioning, only apply conditioner from the ears down, and around the face framing pieces.
 Avoid conditioner at the scalp and where the extensions are tied in to avoid build up.
 Use a wet brush or a wide tooth comb to gently brush the conditioner through before rinsing it out.
-After washing, always use a serum/oil & heat protectant to style your hair!
-This will allow your extensions to live a longer, beautiful life.
+After washing, always use a serum/oil & heat protectant to style your hair.
+This will allow your extensions to live a longer, beautiful life!

 If you simply cannot go without washing daily, do the “half wash” to preserve the extension hair.
 Start by sectioning out the top section of your hair, then braid your extensions so they stay out of the way.
 Once you have your hair sectioned and ready to wash, put your head directly under the faucet/sink/shower and shampoo & condition the top section of your natural hair.